No. 49 Squadron RAF: Loss of Avro Lincoln SX984

 During their second tour of operation Avro Lincoln SX984 was lost in an accident on 19 February 1955 while serving in Kenya during the Mau Mau Uprising.

-On returning from an operational bombing sortie at 1540 hours, some 1hr 25mins flying time (total airborne time to the moment of the crash was 1hr 33mins), the pilot of SX984 carried out several unauthorized low passes over the police hut at Githunguri, where another 49 squadron crew was paying a visit.
-On the third such pass SX984 struck the roof of the hut and a telegraph pole, breaking off part of the wing and some of its nose.
-It went into a steep climb, stalled and crashed to the ground 8 miles north north west of Kiambu killing five members of the crew and four civilians on the ground.
-A visiting crew member called Pierson managed to pull the rear gunner from the wreckage but he died a few hours later of his injuries.
+On returning from an operational bombing and strafing sortie at 1540 hours, some 1hr 25mins flying time (total airborne time to the moment of the crash was 1hr 33mins), the pilot of SX984 carried out several unauthorized low passes over the police hut at Githunguri, eight miles north-north-west of Kiambu, where another 49 squadron crew was paying a visit.
+On the second or third such pass SX984 impacted several obstructions on the ground, variously described as the roof or chimney of the police hut, three village rondavel huts, and possibly a telegraph pole, breaking off part of the wing and some of its nose and tail.
+The aircraft went into an uncontrolled steep climb, stalled and crashed to the ground about 500 metres south of the police station.
+Five of the six members of the crew, together with four civilians on the ground, were killed immediately.
+The sixth member of the crew, the rear gunner, was thrown clear of the wreckage and taken to hospital where he died of his injuries a few hours later.

 The finding of the Board of Inquiry was that the accident was caused by wilful disobedience of orders and unauthorized low flying.
 There is a memorial window to the crew and civilians killed in the crash in St Leonard's Church, Sandridge in Hertfordshire, UK.

-Vickers Valiant

-No.49 Squadron operated the Vickers Valiant from RAF Wittering and RAF Marham from 1 May 1956 until 1 May 1965.